Forest Watch Australia

 About the Forest Watch program

 Forest Watch Australia is a national surveillance program for forest and timber pests.
-These pests pose a risk to native, plantation and urban forest trees.
+These pests pose a risk to native, plantation and urban amenity trees.

 We conduct surveillance activities at high-risk areas across Victoria.
+These are locations where the pest is most likely to enter the country, such as shipping ports or importers of timber goods.
 Early detection of forest pests gives the greatest opportunity for eradication or containment.

 Forest Watch is a formal partnership between the forestry industry, Plant Health Australia, and Commonwealth, state and territory governments.